puurpl/onioNS/README.md

 1. **Obtain or Mint a Domain**
    - Purchase a domain from Unstoppable Domains (or another integrated provider).
-   - Or request a subdomain (e.g., `yoursubdomain.alltheonions.crypto`) via our interface.
+   - Or request a subdomain (e.g., `yoursubdomain.alltheonions.crypto`) via our interface (coming soon).

 2. **Set Your Onion Records**
-   - Use our web interface (or direct blockchain interaction) to add records pointing to your onion address.
+   - Use our web interface (or direct blockchain interaction - web interface coming soon) to add records pointing to your onion address.
    - Optionally include a signing key record so visitors can verify the authenticity of your service.

 ---